zsparal/api-documentation/source/migrating-v1-to-v2.rst

 ------------------
 The Mollie API ``v2`` offers some compelling new features compared to the older ``v1`` API:

-* Fully supports :ref:`multicurrency <guides/multicurrency>`.
+* Fully supports :doc:`multicurrency </guides/multicurrency>`.
 You can create payments, subscriptions, and refunds in non-``EUR`` currencies.
 Your account will still be settled in ``EUR``, so new fields have been added in the API to reflect the settlement amount for various resources.
-* Improved support for accessing large sets of objects, now uses :ref:`cursor-based pagination <guides/pagination>` instead of pagination based on counts and offsets.
+* Improved support for accessing large sets of objects, now uses :doc:`cursor-based pagination </guides/pagination>` instead of pagination based on counts and offsets.
 * Settlement details are now available for refunds and chargebacks as well.
 * Improved error messages.
 Error message will contain more details to help you quickly resolve any implementation